m-Py/anticlust/README.md

 A quick start
 -------------

 The main function of the package is `anticlustering`.
 For most users, it should be sufficient to know this function.
-It takes as input a data matrix of features describing the elements that we want to assign to groups.
-In the data matrix, each row is an element, for example a person, picture, word, or a photo.
+It takes as input a data table describing the elements we want to assign to groups.
+In the data table, each row is an element, for example a person, picture, word, or a photo.
 Each column is a numeric variable describing one of the elements' features.
-The input may be an R `matrix` or `data.frame`.
-A single feature can be passed as a `vector`.
+The table may be an R `matrix` or `data.frame`; a single feature can also be passed as a `vector`.

-To illustrate the usage of the function, we use the classical iris data set describing the characteristics of 150 iris plants:
+To illustrate the usage of the `anticlustering` function, we use the classical iris data set describing the characteristics of 150 iris plants:

 ``` r
 ## Select only the numeric attributes